1. Does Yamana have any concerns regarding possible changing political situations in South America?

 5. What will happen to my shares held under the London Stock Exchange after July 30, 2013?

-Each Yamana share currently listed on the LSE is held in the form of a CREST Depositary Interest (“CDI”).
+Each Yamana share that was listed on the LSE is held in the form of a CREST Depositary Interest (“CDI”).
 For each CDI, CREST holds a corresponding Yamana share through its account with the Depository Trust and Clearing Corporation (“DTCC”).
-When Yamana’s UK listing is cancelled on 30 July 2013, it will not automatically cancel these CDI positions.
+When Yamana’s UK listing was cancelled on 30 July 2013, it did not automatically cancel these CDI positions.
 The CDI functionality will remain available for as long as CREST is able to hold the shares via its DTCC account and each CDI will continue to exist up until the point the LSE holder chooses to sell.
 At that point, CREST will effect a trade of the CDI holding on one of the other exchanges where Yamana shares continue to be traded.

 6. I am receiving information from Yamana Gold from shares in a company that were converted into Yamana Gold Inc. How do I find out what my previous shares are worth now?

 CST Trust Company is Yamana Gold’s transfer agent and they can answer your questions on the share exchange.
 They can be reached by phone at 416-643-5500 or 1-800-387-0825, or by email at firstname.lastname@example.org